jfemiani/hands-on-activities/turtle/README.md

 t.end_fill()
 t.fillcolor(old_color)
 ```
+Notice that the turtle ends up in the same position and color that it started with:

 <iframe src="https://trinket.io/embed/python/fb28cf3f34" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 You can also change the line color using `t.color()` or change it with `t.color('blue')` (or similar).
 Try it out!

 #### Exercise
-_ Can you draw a 5 pointed star?
+_ Can you modify the code above to draw a 5 pointed star?
 It is very similar to the code above, except that you turn right by an angle of `180*(1-1/n)`. _

 Another way to repeat code is by defining a function.
-In python you defin a function like this:
+In python you define a function like this:

 ```python
 def star(t):